Zakhor: Jewish History and Jewish Memory: Contents

 Zakhor was described in a New York Times 2009 article as a "slim volume", "barely 100 pages", "whose title bore the Hebrew imperative "Remember!".
 At the time of its publication, 1982, Yerushalmi was the Salo Wittmayer Baron Professor of Jewish History, Culture and Society at Columbia University, a position he held from 1980 to 2008.

 In Zakhor, Yerushalmi, who "briefly led a congregation in Larchmont" as an ordained rabbi, explored the Biblical and rabbinic foundations of zakhor.
 He discussed the difference between history and memory, and the writing of history, the Middle Ages—vessels and vehicles of Jewish memory, the 1492 expulsion of Jews from Spain, and modern dilemmas related to Jewish historiography.
 The Postscript is a reflection on forgetting.

-It was only in the sixteenth century that Jewish people began to write their history, so modern Jewish historiography is a "foreign, borrowed element in Jewish culture," and its rise, according to Yerushalmi, coincided with a "decay in Jewish memory."
+According to Yerushalmi, it was only in the sixteenth century that Jewish people began to truly write their historiography, so modern Jewish historiography is a "foreign, borrowed element in Jewish culture," and its rise coincided with a "decay in Jewish memory."

 Raphael Patai says that in the conclusion of his book, Yerushalmi predicts that Jewish history—with modern Jewish historical research dating from the 1880s—will never replace Jewish memory and there will be a time when a "new consciousness will prevail that will wonder why so many of us were immersed in history."